jajamoa/MAS.863/content/post/week12.md

 ---
-title: "Week11 - networking and communications"
+title: "Week12 - interface and application programming"
-date: 2023-11-16T10:44:03-05:00
+date: 2023-11-29T00:44:03-05:00
-draft: false
+draft: true
 pin: false
-summary: "design, build, and connect wired or wireless node(s) with network or bus addresses and a local interface"
+summary: "write an application that interfaces a user with an input and/or output device that you made"
 ---

-## Week11 - networking and communications
+## Week12 - interface and application programming

 ### Assignment

 individual assignment:</br>

-- [ ]  design, build, and connect wired or wireless node(s) with network or bus addresses and a local interface
+- [ ] write an application that interfaces a user with an input and/or output device that you made

 group assignment:</br>

-- [ ] send a message between two projects
+- [ ] compare as many tool options as possible

 ### Idea